abbysmal/gc-tracing/README.md

 [Port to OCaml trunk of multicore's tracing](https://github.com/Engil/ocaml/blob/eventlog/runtime/eventlog.c)

-Sample trace for the trunk port can be found in the `traces` directory, `numal-lu-decomposition.json`, you can open it through Chrome at `chrome://tracing`.
+Sample trace for the trunk port can be found in `sample_traces` subdirectories, every `.json` file is a `catapult` file, you can open it through Chrome at `chrome://tracing`.

 ### Common Trace Format